bitcoin-api/bitcoin-api-full-stack/README.md

 ## Merch

 🐝🐝🐝🐝🐝🐝
-Join the Api Swarm by showing your support for Bitcoin-Api to the world!!! 😍❤️
+Show your support for Bitcoin-Api to the world and be part of the Api Swarm!!! 😍❤️
 💐🌻🌺🌷🌸🌹

 <img